pmjones/php-styler/README.md

 The [Black](https://black.readthedocs.io/en/stable/) formatter for Python appears to have similar design goals and operation as PHP-Styler.

 Likewise, [dart_style](https://pub.dev/packages/dart_style) is a formatter for Dart.
-(Read more baout how it works [here](https://journal.stuffwithstuff.com/2015/09/08/the-hardest-program-ive-ever-written/).)
+(Read more about how it works [here](https://journal.stuffwithstuff.com/2015/09/08/the-hardest-program-ive-ever-written/).)

 Finally, there is a [PHP plugin for Prettier](https://github.com/prettier/plugin-php) that uses JavaScript to replace all PHP code formatting using its own rules.